Plastic pollution: Effects on the environment

-Plastic pollution has also greatly negatively affected our environment.
+Plastic pollution negatively affects our environment.
 "The pollution is significant and widespread, with plastic debris found on even the most remote coastal areas and in every marine habitat".
-This information tells us about how much of a consequential change plastic pollution has made on the ocean and even the coasts.
+Living organisms, particularly marine animals, can be harmed either by mechanical effects such as entanglement or ingestion of plastic waste, or through exposure to chemicals within plastics that interfere with their physiology.